lanl/ExactPack/doc/source/quickstart.rst

 Quickstart Guide
 ****************

-There are two ways to use ExactPack: in Python as a module (:ref:`quickstart-library`), or using the command line utility (:ref:`quickstart-cmd-line`).
-The first is intended as the primary interface, particularly for use in building more complete code verification tools.
-The other is an easy way to quickly visualize exact solutions, or interactively explore data sets.
+ExactPack is intended to be used as a Python module, particularly for use in building more complete code verification tools.

 Installation
 ============